top of page

 Metropolis also played host to a who’s who of international stars, including U2, Paul McCartney, Bob Dylan, Elton John, Rod Stewart, The Beach Boys, Neil Diamond, ZZ Top, David Bowie, Mick Jagger, and Madonna.
 Its influence extended into film, with sound production credits on iconic Australian movies such as Mad Max, The Man from Snowy River, Gallipoli, and Crocodile Dundee.

-Over the decades the complex also produced countless thousands of jingles, voice-overs, and commercials.
-Handling everything from songwriting and arranging to casting voice talent, recording, editing, and mix - often under same-day deadlines.
-The studio was a behind-the-scenes engine of Australian advertising, shaping the sound of radio, television, and cinema campaigns reaching millions.
+Over the decades, the complex also produced thousands of jingles, voice-overs, and commercials.
+The team handled every stage of production - from coordinating songwriting and arranging, to casting, recording, editing, and mixing - frequently delivering finished work under demanding, same-day deadlines.
+The studio was a behind-the-scenes engine of Australian advertising, shaping the sound of radio, television, and cinema campaigns heard by millions.

 While Metropolis no longer operates, its legacy endures.
-More than just a recording space, it was a launchpad for contemporary Australian music and film onto the international stage, and a beacon of technical excellence, mentorship, and creative ambition.
+More than just a recording space, it was a launchpad for contemporary Australian culture onto an international stage, and a beacon of technical excellence, mentorship, and creative ambition.
+The studios represented far more than a building, it symbolizes a golden era of innovation, passionate determination, and musical brilliance leaving an indelible imprint on Melbourne’s cultural identity and Australia’s heritage.

 The Author